kt3k/layout1/README.md

 </html>
 ```

-And suppose one of the file, called `hello.html`, is like the following:
+And suppose a file in the stream, called `hello.html`, is like the following:

 ```html
 <p>hello</p>